buildah-build - Man Page

 - Generate SBOMs using the specified scanner image.

 - Pass secret information to be used in the Containerfile for building images in a safe way that will not end up stored in the final image, or be seen in other stages.
-The secret will be mounted in the container at the default location of
+The value of the secret will be read from an environment variable or file named by the "id" option, or named by the "src" option if it is specified, or from an environment variable specifed by the "env" option.
+The secret will be mounted in the container at /run/secrets/*id* by default.

 RUN --mount=type=secret,id=mysecret cat /run/secrets/mysecret